Vaibhavvp28/Coin-Man/README.md

 # Coin-Man
-A fun android game where you have to collect the Coin-Man has to collect as many coins as possible, But be aware of bombs!
+A fun android game where the Coin-Man has to collect as many coins as possible, But be aware of bombs!